AF11703/asteroid-sim/README.md

 This project was one of my first projects ever create while studying at university.
 The final plot looks different from expected and is NOT 100% accurate to what the simulation shown in the source section of the notebook, however this project taught me a lot and might provide useful resources.

+Course and project assisted by Dr. Yaouen Fily at Florida Atlantic University.

 ---------------------------------------------------------
 Simulating an Asteroid Which Made a Close Approach to Earth
 ---------------------------------